Submit Article

 What Were the Facts of This Case?

-The Company was the ultimate holding company for the Liberty House Group, a group engaged in manufacturing and trading steel and steel products.
-The Liberty House Group was itself part of the Gupta Family Group Alliance (“GFG”), an international group with interests including mining, aluminium, steel, energy and engineering.
-The ultimate beneficial ownership and control of the GFG was attributed to Mr Sanjeev Gupta (“Mr Gupta”).
+The Company was the ultimate holding company for the Liberty House Group, a group of companies engaged in manufacturing and trading steel and steel products.
+The Group was part of the Gupta Family Group Alliance (GFG), an international group of companies ultimately owned and controlled by Mr. Sanjeev Gupta.

-The Company’s financial distress was precipitated by the collapse in March 2021 of Greensill Capital (UK) Limited and Greensill Bank AG (collectively, “Greensill”), which had been key sources of funding and working capital for the GFG and the Group.
-As financing was withdrawn, counterparties brought claims against entities within the GFG and the Group for payment defaults.
-In response, the GFG and the Group commenced global restructuring efforts, including the “Delta/Vienna Restructuring”.
+The Company's financial troubles were precipitated by the collapse in 2021 of Greensill Capital and Greensill Bank, which were key sources of funding and working capital for the GFG and the Group.
+This led to claims by counterparties against companies within the GFG and the Group that had defaulted on their payment obligations.

 How Did the Court Analyse the Issues?